George HW Bush Wrote An Emotional Letter About His Daughter Robin Five Years After Her Death

-People across the country are paying tribute to former President George HW Bush this week as he is laid to rest.
+People across the country are paying tribute to former President George H.W.
+Bush this week as he is laid to rest.
 Since news of his death emerged, many have been reflecting on his years of service, his dedication to his family, and other memorable aspects of the former United States leader’s life.
 The ongoing connection he had to his deceased daughter Robin has prompted some very touching stories in the wake of his passing.

 As the Inquisitr previously noted, George HW Bush and his wife Barbara had a daughter named Robin who died just prior to her fourth birthday after a battle with leukemia.
-Robin, whose full name was Pauline Robinson Bush, remained ever-present in both George and Barbara’s minds even into their later years.
+Robin, whose full name was Pauline Robinson Bush, remained ever present in both George and Barbara’s minds even into their later years.

 Five years after Robin’s death, George wrote a letter to his mother about his deceased daughter.
 Fox News details that the letter was an emotional one that revealed how deep the grief was for the family as they navigated life without her.